nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/4RecordingStyleGuide.md

     - vidlets should have titles overlaid on the video
     - used iMovies or DaVinci Resolve for editing

 Screencasts have a `.cast` extension and are typically in the order of tens of KB.
-Screencasts can be used to showcase a code chunk for a tool/ utility or some series of commands to accomplish a task.
+Screencasts can be used to showcase a code chunk for a tool/utility or some series of commands to accomplish a task.
 Screencasts should not be used for running long scripts or commands that have a long execute time.
 The screencasts should include the commands and the associated text comments for clarity.
 The screencasts are currently hosted in a subfolder within the associated tutorial directory.

 - screencast pacing: total length should be ~5 minutes or less
      - default parameters are no autoplay, preload, or looping